nasa/HyperCP/README.md

 #### Level 1AQC

 Process data from L1A to L1AQC.
 Data are filtered for vessel attitude (pitch, roll, and yaw when available), viewing and solar geometry. *It should be noted that viewing geometry should conform to total radiance (Lt) measured at about 40 degrees from nadir, and sky radiance (Li) at about 40 degrees from zenith* **(Mobley 1999, Mueller et al. 2003 (NASA Protocols))**.
-Unlike other approaches, HyperInSPACE eliminates data flagged for problematic pitch/roll, yaw, and solar/sensor geometries *prior* to deglitching the time series (L1D), thus increasing the relative sensitivity of deglitching for the removal of non-environmental anomalies.
+Unlike other approaches, HyperInSPACE eliminates data flagged for problematic pitch/roll, yaw, and solar/sensor geometries *prior* to deglitching the time series, thus increasing the relative sensitivity of deglitching for the removal of non-environmental anomalies.

 **SolarTracker**: Select when using the Satlantic SolarTracker package.
 In this case sensor and solor geometry data will come from the SolarTracker (i.e. SATNAV**.tdf).
 If deselected, solar geometries will be calculated from GPS time and position with Pysolar, while sensor azimuth (i.e. ship heading and sensor offset) must either be provided in the ancillary data or (eventually) from other data inputs.
 Currently, if SolarTracker is unchecked, the Ancillary file chosen in the Main Window will be read in, subset for the relevant dates/times, held in the ANCILLARY_NOTRACKER group object, and carried forward to subsequent levels (i.e. the file will not need to be read in again at L2).
 If the ancillary data file is very large (e.g. for a whole cruise at high temporal resolution), this process of reading in the text file and subsetting it to the radiometry file can be slow.